Shastri-Lab/tfln-ising-simulation/README.md

 # tfln-ising
-Simulation and experiment code for the time-multiplexed Ising machine collaboration with McGill.
+Simulation code for the time-multiplexed Ising machine collaboration with McGill.